-While Doodle Kisses does not endorse or screen breeders, we do allow breeder members to post their litters/puppies/dogs for sale in a couple of groups.
-It is up to you to weed out the good breeders and the saying "Buyer Beware" still applies.
+Doodle Kisses does not endorse or screen breeders.
+We aim to educate about best practices, but It is up to you to weed out the good breeders and the saying "Buyer Beware" still applies.
 Nevertheless, you can get ideas of places to look to start you in your search at some of the links below:

 -- Worldwide Australian Labradoodle Association

 -- Goldendoodle Association of North America Breeder List

 -- Australian Labradoodle Association of America Breeder Members